 To sum up, the answer to the question “how long does CBD take to work?” will depend mostly on how you’re taking your CBD and your individual biology.
 Vaping CBD is the fastest method, followed by sublingual CBD oil, and finally ingested and topically-applied CBD.

-To make sure that CBD works for you, you should first choose a high-quality product with available third-party test results.
+To make sure that CBD works for you, you should only shop a trusted CBD oil retailer backed by verified customer reviews.
 Then, you can start off with a small dose and increase it until you feel the desired effects.